 - Activity test – the activity level of both parents

 - Service type – type of child care service and whether the child attends school

-The Child Care Subsidy is generally paid directly to service providers to be passed on to families as a fee reduction.
+CCS is generally paid directly to service providers to be passed on to families as a fee reduction.
 Families make a co-contribution to their child care fees and pay to the provider the difference between the fee charged and the subsidy amount (also called the out of pocket fee).

 There is also targeted additional fee assistance for vulnerable families through the Child Care Safety Net.

 Families can get an estimate of what they may be entitled to by entering their details into the Services Australia Payment and Service Finder.

 A range of information resources are available to assist families and providers.